R Tutorials Top Banner

 Chi-squared approximation may be incorrect

 The test indicates a relationship between hair color and eye color.
 However, there is a warning that the result may not be accurate.
 This warning occurs when the expected frequencies may not be high enough to make the chi square approximation accurate.
-In this case there is one cell of 16 with an expected value less than 5, and it has EF=4, so I wouldn't worry too much about it.
+In this case there is one cell of the 16 with an expected value less than 5, and it has EF=4, so I wouldn't worry too much about it.
 To see these expected values, type...

 > chisq.test(HairEyeColor[,,1])$expected